 Cellulose + Oxygen → Carbon Dioxide + Water + Ash + Energy (Heat & Light)

 The key point is that the original substance, cellulose, is transformed into entirely new substances with different chemical properties.
 Carbon dioxide is a gas that we exhale, water is essential for life, and ash is a powdery residue.
 These substances are fundamentally different from the original wood.
-This transformation is irreversible, meaning you cannot simply recombine the carbon dioxide, water, and ash to recreate the original wood.
+So this transformation is irreversible, meaning you cannot simply recombine the carbon dioxide, water, and ash to recreate the original wood.
 The breaking and forming of chemical bonds is what defines a chemical change.

 Trends and Latest Developments